gri573/Complementary_SSPT/README.md

 This project is currently very experimental, errors and incompatibilities are to be expected.
 While bug reports are appreciated, reported bugs may not be fixed while the initial implementation is unfinished.

+using a PBR resource pack with texture based emissive support is recommended.

 Credits: